Come change Canada with us

-We deliver clean energy solutions — backed by solid research and analysis — into the hands of Canada’s decision makers and key influencers.
+We deliver clean energy solutions — backed by rigorous research and analysis — into the hands of Canada’s decision makers and key influencers.

 Just some of the benefits

-Beyond the intangible benefits of working in an entrepreneurial and fast-paced environment with smart, strategic and values-driven people, Pembina Institute staff enjoy the following:
+Beyond the personal benefits that come from working in an entrepreneurial and fast-paced environment with smart, strategic and values-driven people, Pembina Institute staff enjoy the following:

 - four weeks of holidays per year